-Political Polarization on Networks (In Progress) I define a dynamics analogous to Thomas Schelling's model for segregation to networks and show that even minor homophily can leads to clustering and polarization.
+Segregation on Networks (In Progress) I define a network dynamics analogous to Thomas Schelling's model for segregation and show that even minor homophily can leads to polarization.
 Yet, the interaction between homopily and heterophily shows encouraging results, since heterophily has an integration effect in unequal populations, even in the presence of homophily.

 (Mis)Information Contagion on Networks (In Progress) David Hume's first develop a contagion account of opinions and moral passions.
 This can be formalized by making use of epidemiological diffusion models on networks.
 The question guiding the investigation is how does the social structure, represented as a network, affects the spread of opinions.
 For example, more hierarchical structures like trees and stars make it harder for emotions to spread than more "democratic" ones like random networks.
 More precisely, using epidemiological models of contagion I show the effect that networks variables like centrality, clustering, homophily, and others have on the contagion of moral sentiments.

 I am currently studying how reinforcement learning algorithms, in particular contextual bandit methods like the Decision Service algorithm (best 2019 ACM AI award) may be affecting the way online communities shape their beliefs.

 Consensus and Opinion Pooling